Jean Dawson: 2019–2022

-In April 2022, Dawson performed at the 2022 Coachella Festival.
-On August 19, he announced his third studio album, Chaos Now and released lead single "Three Heads".
+In April 2022, Dawson performed at Coachella.
+On August 19, he announced his third studio album, Chaos Now, and released lead single "Three Heads".
 Chaos Now released October 7, via P+.
 Also on August 19, he announced his first headlining US tour for October and November, supported by LA-based duo Junior Varsity.
 The tour completely sold out, and left Dawson feeling "like I made thousands of friends in the span of a month."
 Reviews of the tour were positive, highlighting Dawson's stage presence and the audience's polite but high-energy moshing.